playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 > Editors note: There's a way to add the numbers together without using RAM.
 We're only doing things this way to demonstrate how you use RAM in assembly.
 If you can figure out how this is done (hint: move some lines around), leave a comment! 😉

 # This (code) Keeps Lifting me Higher {#introducing-c-code}

 As efficient as assembly code is, you may have noticed that it's not particularly readable.
 Further, for larger projects, it's not possible to manage a project of that scale without some abstractions that higher-level languages provide.
-This is where languages like C or JavaScript come into play*.
+This is where languages like C or JavaScript come into play.

 While in-memory "tags" are useful for storing data into RAM using assembly, the numbers spit out from the stack are hardly memorable.
 Remembering what value is present in RAM spot #16 is tricky on it's own, and only grows more and more complex the larger the application is.
 As such, higher-level languages have the concept of "variables".
 They're an abstraction around storing values in RAM but instead of number "tags", you can make them alpha-numeric human-readable values.
 For example, the following code in C: